mixographer/430-Thermal-Printer-I2C/README.md

 register.
 If you are tight on space, you might use the 595 (SR) version, it uses less memory than the Wire Library (I2C) version.

-Rename this directory 'Thermal_Printer_I2C' in your Arduino libraries directory, before you start the Arduino IDE.
+Rename this directory '430_Thermal_Printer_I2C' in your Energia libraries directory, before you start the Energia IDE.

-ARDUINO LIBRARY LOCATION:

-*On your Mac:: In (home directory)/Documents/Arduino/Libraries

-*On your PC:: My Documents\Arduino\libraries

-*On your Linux box: (home directory)/sketchbook/libraries

 ---------------------------------------